hedesandxlii/datasecurity_labz/labb1_uppgifter.md

 ## Prep assignment 2
 ### *How is the LAN Manager (LM) hash produced, how is this hash used to authenticate a user, and what is the efffective security of LM?*
+Translates to uppercase and adds padding to 14 bytes.
+Splits into 2 keys and encrypts with KGS!@#$%.

 ### *How is the NT LAN Manager version 1 (NTLM) hash produced, how is this hash used to authenticate a user, and what is the efffective security of NTLM?*
 #### How is the hash poduced/How does it authenticate the user?